snx-rs/snx/README.md

 snx is designed to fill the gap of non-async batteries-included web frameworks in the Rust ecosystem.

+we try to keep the amount of dependencies used by snx to a minimum.

 ## high level features

 ###### non-async